wp-plugins/zedity/readme.txt

 An innovative HTML5 editor that enables you to design outside the box, saves you time and efforts, and it's super easy to use!

 == Description ==
-Zedity is an innovative, powerful and extremely easy to use HTML5 editor that gives you unprecedented possibilities and flexibility to design creative content, with no technical skills required and completely hassle-free!
+Zedity is an innovative, powerful and extremely easy to use HTML5 editor that gives you unprecedented possibilities and flexibility to create any design you want, with no technical skills required, quickly and easily.
+The times of struggling with the HTML/CSS code are gone!

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]